-As an employer, employees may consider you the first point of contact for questions about their workplace pension.
-And when they enter their 40s or 50s, retirement planning and pensions might be of growing importance to them.
+As an employer, your employees might come to you as the first point of contact if they have questions about their workplace pension.
+And when they enter their 40s or 50s, pensions and later-life planning are likely to be of growing importance to them.
 While some will be in sound financial health and confident in their future plans, others may be anxious about the prospect of life after work.

-Being able to share trustworthy information and confidently point them in the direction of further guidance could be highly appreciated and productive.
-Here are some key pension questions you might be asked by your employees – and how to answer them.
+Being able to share accurate information and confidently point them towards further guidance could help your employees to navigate pension planning and strengthen your relationship with them as an employer.
+Here are some key pension questions you might be asked – and how to answer them.

 1. How do pensions work?

-If your employees haven’t really been paying attention to their pension, knowing the basics is a good place to start.
-A key resource to signpost them to is the Government’s MoneyHelper service for a host of pension information, guidance and impartial advice.
+For those who haven’t really been paying attention to their pension, knowing the basics is a good place to start.
+A key resource to signpost people to is the Government’s MoneyHelper service for a host of pension information, guidance and impartial advice.
 Pension Wise, a service from MoneyHelper, also offers guidance for those over 50 with a defined contribution pension pot.
-While these make a solid starting point, as an employer you might want to make sure you’re informed and up to date with the main points yourself too.
+While these make a solid starting point, you might want to make sure you’re informed and up to date with the main points yourself, too.

 Contributions